KaterinaWalter/javadocs/docs/unit1/notes109.md

 {:.highlight}
 Note that the **main method** can now just consist of calls to the `intro()` and `verse()` methods.
 Main methods often look like an *outline* for the program, calling methods to do the work.

-### Parameters vs Arguments

-* **Parameter**: Variable declared in the method header.
-* **Argument**: Actual value passed in when calling the method.

-When a method is called, the right method definition is found by checking the **method signature** or **header** at the top of the method definition to match the method name, the number of arguments, the data types for the arguments and the return type.
-A method signature for a method with parameters consists of the method name and the ordered list of parameter types.
-A method signature for a method without parameters consists of the method name and an empty parameter list.
+When a method is **called**, the correct method definition (_set of code instructions_) is found by checking the **method signature** or **header** at the top of the method definition to match the method name, the number of arguments, the data types for the arguments and the return type.

 ```java
 // Method signature (parameters)